Martial law for a moment: What just happened in South Korea

 Q: Who is Yoon Suk Yeol, and why did he declare martial law?

 A veteran prosecutor and political outsider, Mr. Yoon won South Korea’s 2022 presidential election by a razor-thin voter margin of less than 1% – the smallest difference between two leading candidates in the history of South Korea’s presidential elections.
-Mr. Yoon, the candidate for the conservative People Power Party (PPP), had never held a seat in parliament or cabinet position.
-He campaigned on supporting small business, soldiers, as well as promoting democracy and closer ties with Japan and the United States.
+Mr. Yoon, the candidate for the conservative People Power Party, had never held a seat in parliament or a Cabinet position.
+He campaigned on supporting small business and soldiers, as well as promoting democracy and closer ties with Japan and the United States.

 “I will reestablish liberal democracy, the rule of law and the value of fairness,” Mr. Yoon said in announcing his candidacy in June 2021.